gniglia/assignment-nz-fullstack-monorepo/README_UPDATES.md

 # README Updates - Implementation Summary

+## 🎯 Project Management

+Used **Task Master AI** to break down the original requirements into structured tasks and subtasks.
+Created a PRD (Product Requirements Document) and used AI to generate a comprehensive task list with dependencies, priorities, and test strategies.

 ## 🎯 What Was Built

 This document summarizes the features implemented from the original assignment requirements.